The Wonders of Bamboo

 Bamboo is actually a grass and can grow almost anywhere.
 It has uni-directional fibres which makes it very strong and it naturally grows in wonderful long lengths which can be bent to shape to suit.

-In Beijing an international organisation, International Network for Bamboo and Rattan is bringing together technical support and training for organisations from over 50 countries.
+In Beijing, international organisation International Network for Bamboo and Rattan is bringing together technical support and training for organisations from over 50 countries.
 For African countries such as Ghana and Ethiopia bamboo has been shown to assist in reducing poverty and rehabilitating degraded land.
-In addition it can by provide families with a stable source of income for a growing range of micro, small and medium sized enterprises.
+In addition it can provide families with a stable source of income for a growing range of micro, small and medium sized enterprises.

 In Bali, one of our nearest neighbours, something really inspiring is going on.
 Elora Hardy and Ibuku Architecture are redefining the landscape of design through their organic bamboo structures.
 Their mandate rings true on so many levels: “We exist to provide spaces in which people can live in an authentic relationship with nature.
 We do this by designing fully functional homes and furniture that are made of natural substances and built in ways that are in integrity with nature.”

 From their award winning Green School to a purpose built Green Village they are opening our minds up to what is possible with bamboo.

 Green School, Ubud, Bali

 Green School’s not-for-profit vision can’t help but inspire you.
 Designed and founded by John and Cynthia Hardy (Elora’s mum and dad) it has received international acclaim for integrating academic learning and environmentally sustainable practices into its curriculum.